 - True for Kenshin in ½ Prince, even though Kenshin, being an NPC, hasn't even heard of the concept of the ocean, and the ocean he stares longingly at once he finally gets there isn't real.

-- Tolkien was clearly fond of having a character who'd never seen the sea be impressed by it on first sight.
+- Tolkien's Legendarium: Tolkien was clearly fond of having a character who'd never seen the sea be impressed by it on first sight.
 The same happens to Tuor in The Silmarillion.

 - Most of David Eddings' works feature a moment of this.
 He also put something of a twist on it in The Malloreon, when the main characters are being chased by the Raveners.
 When they reach the seaside, the ghoulish creatures immediately retreat, because, supposes Belgarath, "they're afraid of the one thing that's hungrier than they are."

-- Brain Jacques uses this in a number of the Redwall books.
+- Brian Jacques uses this in a number of the Redwall books.
 High Rhulian, Legend of Luke and Pearls of Lutra probably make the most of it.
-Also used by the same author in the Castaways trilogy.
-Pirates, Greek sailors, slaves and monks in The Angels Command and Voyage of Slaves all have their share of ocean gazing moments.
+Also used by the same author in the Castaways of the Flying Dutchman trilogy.
+Pirates, Greek sailors, slaves and monks in The Angel's Command and Voyage of Slaves all have their share of ocean gazing moments.
 Subverted, Ben and Ned have a special relationship with the brine too.
 It's probably relevant that Brian Jacques worked as a merchant sailor before settling down as a writer.